mickfuzz/phd4/chapters/2022-4-3-Results-Missions.md

 BOX ENDS

 In addition to outlines of game patterns, print-outs or on-line documents to support learners to implement the code needed are provided.
 While on-line documents allow learners to copy and paste code thus avoid many syntax errors, printed or incomplete code examples provide a greater level of challenge.
 Supporting resources help resolve tensions around learners getting stuck and needing a lot of facilitator help.
 These resources can help teachers deliver game making in a classroom context.
 Educators can alter resources to vary how much detail is provided in supporting documents to suit the challenge level for students.
 I work with young coders, thus I normally provide significant coding scaffolding.
 Once learners have built familiarity with code structures, processes and the coding environment, I provide less complete code examples and thus reduce the scaffolding.

+### Discussion

+- Findings - in relation to other research and work -
+- How does this approach compare to PBL -
+- How are roles similar or different from Barron -
+- Design processes
+- Fr

+## Future Work / Omissions

+- Further testing of the Maps